Top of main content

 A lack of purpose, according to Daltrey, can also lead to further negative feelings.
 “People need to understand who they are, particularly in relation to wealth, to understand their authentic self and therefore feel worthwhile,” he says.
 “Because if you don't understand who you are, how can you make choices?
 If you don't understand your values, your passions, your purpose, how are you going to live a life that's got meaning?”

 Daltrey highlights wealth coaching as a space for introspection and for exploration to help people address their inner questions.
-HSBC Global Private Banking takes a human and holistic approach to wealth planning that can support in alleviating these concerns, using experience and understanding to support individuals in managing and structuring their wealth – and their relationship with it.
+HSBC Private Bank takes a human and holistic approach to wealth planning that can support in alleviating these concerns, using experience and understanding to support individuals in managing and structuring their wealth – and their relationship with it.

 People need to understand who they are, particularly in relation to wealth, to understand their authentic self and therefore feel worthwhile,” he says.
 “Because if you don't understand who you are, how can you make choices?
 If you don't understand your values, your passions, your purpose, how are you going to live a life that's got meaning?